 http://www.immonet.de (also offers furnished)

 For these sites, a bit of German vocabulary can be a big help.
 We’ve collected the most important apartment-related German words at the end of the blog.
 Additionally, when reaching out to realtors who have posted the listings, do your best to use any German you have.
 Even though *many* realtors speak English, writing in German is a sign of goodwill and also a sign of commitment to living in Germany, which is meaningful to landlords.

 For those of you who read the last paragraph and had no idea what a SCHUFA is, then look no further!
 A SCHUFA Auskunft is a standardized credit check requested by most landlords in Berlin.
 In order to get your SCHUFA you must have a German bank account as well as an address.
-Now, it is very challenging to open a German Bank Account without an address.
+Now, it is very challenging to open a German Bank Account without an address (unless you use mobile bank N26).
 Furthermore, if you are looking for housing, it is also likely that you do not have a German address.
 This chicken and egg situation can be avoided through a few different workarounds, but what I recommend is simply printing out a credit check completed in your own country and presenting it to the landlord, as this should be sufficient.